 All provisions displayed in this consolidated version of the Rules have commenced.
 As at the date of this consolidation the Australian Energy Market Commission has made the following Rules under the National Energy Retail Law that have not yet commenced:

-Schedule 1 of the National Energy Retail Amendment (Improving the accuracy of customer transfers) Rule 2017 No. 1 commences operation on 3 August 2017.
+Schedule 1 of the National Energy Retail Amendment (Notification of end of fixed benefit period) Rule 2017 No. 2 commences operation on 1 February 2018.